bioinfostudio/quality-control/markdowns/06_adapter-clipping.md

 > **-t:** number of threads to use
 > **-l:** min length to keep after trimming
 > **-L:** Max length to keep after trimming, in this experiment we were expecting only small RNA fragments
-> **-Q:** Quality threshold used for trimming at 3’ end.
+> **-q:** Quality threshold used for trimming at 3’ end.
 Use -m option to control the end you want to trim

 Run FastQC on the adapter trimmed file and visualise the quality scores.
 Fastqc now shows adaptor free results.